ceandrade/brkga_mp_ipr_cpp/CONTRIBUTING.md

 This aspect is very important when using multi-threads applications with shared memory.

 Style
 -----------------------

 Please, follow the general coding style.
 Since it is too long to describe all details here, study the code already written.
-However, in general,
+However, in general:

 - Name classes, methods, and variables as clear and meaningful as possible;